-2 Hold the VS-3 unit with the component side facing upward, and insert the VS-3 connector into the corresponding transceiver connector; the component side must not face downward.
+- 2 Hold the VS-3 unit with the component side facing up, then insert the VS-3 connector into the corresponding transceiver connector. - · The component side must not face downward.

 3 Replace the lower cover (6 screws).

 INSTALLING THE PG-4X EXTENSION CABLE KIT